Parallel Journeys: One Story

 Signet of Avraham Zalman Tsoref Solomon

-Few Jews can trace their ancestry back more than a couple of generations.
-The Holocaust and pogroms erased much of our collective and individual histories.
+Few Jews today can trace their lineage back more than two or three generations.
+The Holocaust, waves of expulsions, and centuries of pogroms erased much of our collective and individual memory.

-Note about my ancestor’s names: Avraham’s family name is Solomon; Tsoref means “silversmith.”
-He added tsoref to his name to establish his reputation as an expert silversmith.
-Some of his creations are in the collection of The Isaac Kaplan Old Yishuv Court Museum in Jerusalem.
-According to Wikipedia, Avraham was also known as Ibrahim Salomon.
+Avraham’s family name was Solomon.
+He gave himself the additional name Tsoref, meaning silversmith, to establish his reputation as an expert silversmith.
+Several of his silver works are preserved today in the Isaac Kaplan Old Yishuv Court Museum in Jerusalem.
 Salomon and Solomon are two different English spellings of the same name.

 The Wikipedia https://en.wikipedia.org/wiki/Shlomo_Zalman_Zoref entry is incomplete and not entirely accurate.